W427697/Discord-/docs/get-started/sveltekit.md

 The default link-handling behavior (e.g. when clicking an `<a href="..." />` element) is to log an action to the [Actions panel](../essentials/actions.md).

-You can override this by assigning an object to `parameters.sveltekit_experimental.hrefs`, where the keys are strings representing an href and the values define your mock`.
+You can override this by assigning an object to `parameters.sveltekit_experimental.hrefs`, where the keys are strings representing an href and the values define your mock.
 For example:

 ```ts
 // MyComponent.stories.svelte